Best Lawn Mower Blades and Reviews (Sharpener & Balancer)

 The first thing that you would notice for unbalanced lawn mower blade is the shaking and vibration of the equipment when in use.
 It simply means that the blade is not properly balanced.

 Out-of-balance lawn mower blades would create severe wobbles, shakes, and vibration when it is already spinning.
 This may create uneven cuts, and worse, may even damage your lawn mower engine.
 You wouldn’t like that to happen, right?
 Therefore, you need to have a plastic blade balancer.
 You can also use nails to check the balance of the blades.

 Here are a few tips for balancing a lawn mower blade.

 - Get a plastic blade balancer.
 Place it on a flat surface.
 You may also attach it to a wall.
 A typical blade balancer is shaped like a cone.
 Its tip is used to balance the mower blade.
 If you don’t have one at home, you may also use a nail as a replacement.

 - Place the blade on the balancer.
 If your balancer is placed on a flat surface, observe if one side of the blade dips downward.
 If it does, it means that this side of the blade is heavier as compared to the other side.
 If your balancer is attached to a wall, observe the direction of the drop of the blade.
 This would signify the heavy side.

 - To balance your blade, grind the heavier end with a grinding wheel until both ends are already equal and balanced.

-As for me, I prefer to have the Maxpower-- Universal Gold Metal Mulching Lawn Mower Blade.
+As for me, I prefer to have the Maxpower - Replacement Blade For 42-Inch Lawn Mower.
 Even though it’s a bit expensive, it is of high-quality and can endure cutting long, thick, and dense grass.
 It is indeed worth every dollar you’ll spend.